-Political and cultural stress - Acclimating to a new environment; managing stress and coping with separation from familiar people or fear of; acknowledging oppression due to power dynamics, race, or gender identity in today’s political climate
+Political and cultural stress - Acclimating to a new environment; managing stress and coping with separation from familiar people or fear of; acknowledging oppression due to power dynamics, race, or gender in today’s political climate

 Self-esteem - Cultivating self-compassion, assertiveness, and confidence; developing ways to reduce suffering, anxiety, social withdrawal, and self-neglect

-Panic disorders - Building coping skills to identify and manage triggers and patterns of thought, sensations and behavior that may contribute to a panic attack: explore underlying causes related to feelings of panic
+Panic disorders - Building coping skills to identify and manage triggers and patterns of thought, sensations and behavior that may contribute to a panic attack: explore underlying causes

 Nina Miller is not in-network with any insurances.